Enterprise Center incubator businesses plan to fly the coop, leaving vacancy for new cohort

 The Enterprise Center’s goal is to give small manufacturers a chance to survive, grow and be successful.

-According to Seppelt, they want these companies to be at the center for three to five years in order to build equity, build the company and learn business inside and out.
-If everything goes well upon graduation and the business meets extra criteria, the city will sell them a lot for $1 in the industrial park to build a building.
+The aim, Seppelt said, is to provide companies a home for three to five years in order to build equity, build the company, and learn to manage a business inside and out.
+If everything goes well upon graduation and the business meets extra criteria, the city will sell them a lot for $1 in the industrial park to construct a building.

-The first cohort to occupy the Enterprise Center will leave end in December, opening the 20,000-square-foot incubator space to other manufactures to take advantage of.
+The first cohort to occupy the Enterprise Center will leave in December, opening the 20,000-square-foot incubator space to other manufacturers.

-Dean Bertram owner of Innovative Foam is one of the first three businesses graduating later this year.
+Dean Bertram’s Innovative Foam is one of the first three businesses graduating later this year.

 “I think the program has done what they wanted it to do,” he said.
 “It’s allowed me to grow, to spend money on growth.
 It’s helped me get through those rough few years of COVID.
 I think it’s helped launch me to the next place.”